cloudfoundry/diego-release/CONTRIBUTING.md

 We recommend running the unit tests against both a local MySQL and a local PostgreSQL database as described [above](#running-the-sql-unit-tests).
 That is, the script should be invoked with the `RUN_SQL_TESTS` environment variable set to `TRUE`.

+If your want to run the entire unit test suite on concourse and have the `fly` CLI on your path, you can run

+    ./scripts/run-unit-tests-concourse

+from the root of diego-release.
+By default this script will attempt to run the unit tests on your local concourse installation, but you can change your concourse target by setting the `DIEGO_CI_TARGET` environment variable.

 ### Running Integration Tests

 If your local concourse VM is up and running, you have the `fly` CLI visible on your `$PATH`, and you've cloned garden-runc-release (see [Initial Setup](#initial-setup) for details), you can run

     ./scripts/run-inigo

 from the root of diego-release to run the integration tests.
+You can also run the integration tests against another concourse deployment by setting the `DIEGO_CI_TARGET` environment variable.

 ###<a name="smokes-and-cats"></a> Running Smoke Tests, and CATs